The Top 8 Competitor Research Resource List And Tools

 9) Research Your Competitors Online Content

 Researching the type of content your competitors are sharing is a great way of finding gaps that you can fill.
 For example, you may find your competitors are only doing simple text-based blogs.
-If you can start doing some video content, you can surpass their online content submissions and maybe reach a market that is hungry for your industry’s information on quick-format video.
+If you can start doing some video content, you can surpass their online content submissions and maybe reach a market that is hungry for your industry’s information on the quick-format video.
 Or perhaps your competitors are churning out short posts that lack depth, in which case you can produce more long-form, educational content.

 - Type of content.
 Are they creating long blog posts, YouTube videos, podcasts?